rchm4tPS/fullstack-helsinki/README.md

 # Fullstack Helsinki
 <br>

-This repository acts as a single repository for storing all exercises and projects in the course of <a href="https:fullstackopen.com/en">Full Stack Open</a> course that is offered by University of Helsinki, in collaboration with several companies.
+This repository acts as a single repository for storing all exercises and projects in the course of <a href="https:fullstackopen.com/en" target="_blank">Full Stack Open</a> course that is offered by University of Helsinki, in collaboration with several companies.

 <br>